 There are plenty of musicians out there that are willing to play for free.
 Perhaps they simply want to take any opportunity they can get.
 Maybe they don’t care about the money.
 Maybe they don’t understand why that might be bad for other musicians.

-For this discussion, we’re going to assume that you are an experienced musician.
+For the following example, I’m going to assume you are an experienced musician.
 Fair warning: if you aren’t there yet, you might find it challenging to create the type of proposal I’m talking about here.

 So, assuming that you’ve had considerable experience under your belt, you need to affirm the fact that you’re not just starting out.
 You need to see yourself as a professional.
-You are worth paying for (because you’ve put in the time and effort to be the best you can be right now).
+You are worth paying for, because you’ve put in the time and effort to be the best you can be.

-- When they book you, they book an entire night of music, courtesy of two other acts you’ve made an agreement with.
+- They book an entire night of music, courtesy of two other acts you’ve made an agreement with.

-- When they book you, you agree to create and distribute a press release so that the event gets media coverage.
+- You agree to create and distribute a press release so that the event gets media coverage.

-- When they book you, you bring your own volunteers or team to handle the little things: door, merch, sound, cleanup, teardown, etc.
+- You bring your own volunteers or team to handle the little things: door, merch, sound, cleanup, teardown, etc.

-- When they book you, you agree to display a graphical banner on your website promoting their business.
+- You agree to display a graphical banner on your website promoting their business.

-- When they book you, you send them a promo pack (posters, pamphlets, cards, etc.) that includes a few extra goodies for the staff.
+- You send them a promo pack (posters, pamphlets, cards, etc.) that includes a few extra goodies for the staff.

-- When they book you, you give them a handwritten “Thank You” note at the end of the night.
+- You give them a handwritten “Thank You” note at the end of the night.

 These are just a few examples of what you could do.
 You can mix and match to your heart’s content.

 Just remember: the greater the value you create, the more demands you can make.
-The above examples are small gestures; you can go bigger if you want to.
+The above examples are small gestures; you can go bigger if you want.
 Just remember – small things can make a big difference.

 Don’t Sell Yourself Short

-You don’t have to take every opportunity that is offered to you just because you can.
+You don’t have to take every opportunity that is offered you just because you can.
 When you are first getting started, there may be value in exposure.
-However, as you gain more and more traction, you should begin selling yourself at incrementally higher prices.
+But as you gain more and more traction, you should begin selling yourself at incrementally higher prices.

 It’s the way inflation works, and no amount of complaining is going to stop it from happening.
 Every year, on average, the cost of goods increases in price by 3%.